ntnhut/LeetSolve/docs/source/Binary_Tree/700_Search_in_a_Binary_Search_Tree.md

 ### Complexity

 * Runtime: `O(log n)`, where `n` is the number of nodes in the tree.
-This is because, in the best case, we halve the search space at each step.
+This is because, in the best case, you halve the search space at each step.
-* Extra memory: `O(1)`as we are not using any additional data structures that grow with the input size.
+* Extra memory: `O(1)`as you are not using any additional data structures that grow with the input size.

 ### Summary